Skip to Main Content

 Gifts and Donations Policy

-The Ingram Library reserves the right to accept an item as a donation and then discard it if the item is in poor condition.
+Ingram Library reserves the right to accept an item as a donation and then discard it if the item is in poor condition or is not aligned with collection needs and priorities.